Starburst Enterprise query editor overview#

 Conversely, if you specify an actual USE catalog.schema statement as an editor command, the specified catalog and schema display as current selections in these drop-downs.

-To the right of the three default location drop-downs is a vertical ellipsis menu button with the following options:
+To the right of the three default location drop-downs is an options menu with the following options:

 • Copy: Copies the current editor selection to the clipboard.